yanym/Short-URL-APP/README.md

 ## Getting Started
 npm install
 npm start
-run in port 3033
+runs at port 3033

-## database is connected currently.
+## ATTN: Database is NOT connected currently.
 That is, if shows error "email undefined", please clean this website cookie.
 Or a good way is to use Chrome incognito windows to visit the webside.
 (No cookie stored)